Spark has extended its streamlined street-in-a-week fibre installation trial to include Chorus UFB coverage areas.

 Spark’s first foray with Chorus will be in Whakatane in the week starting December 12.
 It says it will upgrade as many as 400 homes that now have Spark copper broadband connections to UFB fibre.

 Spark says concentrating teams and resources within a small geographic area for a week means it and Chorus can deliver an accelerated installation process.
-The teams work collaboratively on the jobs.
+The teams collaborate on the jobs.
 It also means customers should only need to be at home for a single day.

 It’s interesting to see Spark and Chorus co-operating on this project.
 Since separation, the two companies have been wary of getting too close to each other.
 The Commerce Commission would take an interest if relations were too cosy.

 The pair both stand to gain if they can move customers on to fibre.
-So a degree of co-operation makes sense.
+So co-operation makes sense.